Wema-Hackaholics-Hackathon/wema-hackaholics6-0-hackathon-ui-project-syntax-squad/README.md

 *Provide a short, high-level description of your project.
 What is your unique idea?
 What does it do?
 How does it solve the problem?*

 **Example:**
-"Our project, 'TaskMaster,' is a clean and simple to-do list application.
+"Our project, 'Alat spark,' is a clean and simple to-do list application.
 It allows users to add tasks, mark them as complete, and sort them by priority.
 The goal is to provide a straightforward tool to help users stay organized."

 ---